mmanuk7ann/Female_Diabetes_Prediction/README.md

 1. Data Collection & Exploration
 Loaded dataset from Dropbox CSV link
-Explored structure, data types, and missing values Performed statistical summaries and visualizations
+Explored structure, data types,
+Performed statistical summaries
 2. Data Preprocessing
 Standardized features using StandardScaler
-Handled any zeros or missing-like values for proper ML input Split data into training (80%) and testing (20%) sets
+Split data into training (80%) and testing (20%) sets
 3. Model Training
 Used Support Vector Machine (SVM) with a linear kernel Trained the model on the standardized training data
 4. Model Evaluation
-Evaluated accuracy on test data
+Evaluated accuracy on data
-Generated classification reports (precision, recall, F1-score) Built a prediction system for user-input data
+Built a prediction system for user-input data
 📊 Results